15,000 Ottawa children missed measles vaccine during pandemic, says OPH | CBC News

 According to OPH, the five-in-one vaccine (diphtheria, tetanus, pertussis, polio and haemophilus influenzae type b), usually given at a baby's six month appointment, saw little to no changes in volumes ordered during the pandemic.

-The program prompts parents to notify OPH what vaccines their child has received as required by Ontario's Immunization of School Pupils Act.
+The Panorama program prompts parents to notify OPH what vaccines their child has received as required by Ontario law.
 Late in 2022, the public health agency resumed the program and sent notices to more than 12,000 students who were born in 2005 and 2015.

 "That's a reminder to parents to go and get the child vaccinated," she said.